sheffield-bioinformatics-core/nf-core-user-docs/README.md

-## SBC Guide to Running Nextflow with nf-core Pipelines on ShARC
+## Running Nextflow with nf-core Pipelines on TUoS Stanage Cluster

-This guide describes the main steps required for setting up Nextflow and nf-core on ShARC.
+This guide describes the main steps required for setting up Nextflow and nf-core on TUoS Stanage Cluster.

-Nextflow is not currently available on ShARC as an environmental software module.
-The simplest solution is to install Nextflow and nf-core into a Conda environment using a personal install of miniconda.
+The simplest solution to running Nextflow and nfcore pipelines on Stanage while ensuring all dependencies are available and correctly managed is to install Nextflow and nf-core into a Conda environment using a personal install of miniconda.
 These processes are described as part of this guide.

 Click on a link to get started: